Choose another writer in this calendar:

 "I always believed in fair play and never beat anyone for no reason, because, when you are beating someone, you always go a bit draft and you might overdo it.
 Children, for example, should never be beaten with a knife or anything made of iron, but women - the opposite: they shouldn't be kicked." (from Incidents, 1933-39)

-Kharms was associated in Leningrad with the abstract painter Kazimir Malevich, who had established the Suprematist school of art.
+Kharms was associated with the abstract painter Kazimir Malevich, who had established the Suprematist school of art.
 He was also a member of the poet Aleksander Tufanov's group Orden Zaumnikov DSO.
 From 1925 attended the philosophical discussion circle known as the "chinari".
 Its other central members included Aleksandr Vvedenskii, Nikolai Oleinikov, Leonid Lipavskii, Tamara Lipavskaia, and Iakov Druskin.
 With his friend Vvedenskii he co-founded the School of Chinari in 1926.
 Several members of the group were arrested in the Great Purge in 1937.
 Vvdedenski was arrested again in Kharkov and he died in 1941 on route to Siberia.
 Kharms' second wife Malich survived the communist era.

 His own life Kharms made a piece of art.
 He was tall and long-haired, and due to his fascination with Sherlock Holmes, he dressed in a British-style jacket.
 His apartment full of books on black magic and occultist symbols.
 On his old harmonium Kharms played Bach and Mozart.
 His favorite composers also included Mikhail Glinka, whose song, "Calm down, emotions of passion", he occasionally performed in a duet with the poet Nikolay Zabolotsky, one of the foremost Soviet poets.